Information for Parents

 Our degrees are highly appreciated worldwide

 We are strong believers in equality and education.
 That is why Finland has a good education system with high standards and efficient quality assurance – this provides excellent opportunities for studying.
-In addition, we have very highly qualified teachers in Finland.
-At Xamk, we have top-class teachers who have years of expertise in their respective fields.
+At Xamk, our teachers are highly qualified professionals with years of expertise in their respective fields.

-We have 12 000 students, and we offer over 50 Bachelor’s degree programmes, 32 Master’s degree programmes, Open UAS courses, global talent acquisition programmes and Summer School courses.
-We offer 11 Bachelor’s degree programmes in English and 6 Master’s degree programmes in English.
+We have 12,000 students, and we offer Bachelor’s degree programmes, Master’s degree programmes, Open UAS courses, continuing education programmes, and Summer School courses.
+We offer Bachelor’s degree programmes and Master’s degree programmes in English.

 Our Research, Development and Innovation (RDI) activities are an essential aspect of our regional and social influence.
 Our focus areas are Digital Economy, Sustainable Wellbeing, Logistics and Seafaring, as well as Forest, the Environment and Energy.